 The MLKit conforms in large parts to the Standard ML Basis Library.
-Part of the functionality found in this library is programmed in C and linked to the MLKit runtime system.
-The declarations in system dependent parts of the library use a special built-in identifier called prim, which is declared to have type scheme $\forall \alpha \beta$.string $ \alpha \rightarrow \beta$ in the initial basis.
+Part of the functionality found in the basis library is programmed in C and linked to the MLKit runtime system.
+The declarations in system dependent parts of the library use a special built-in identifier called prim, which is declared to have type scheme $\forall \alpha \beta$ .string $ \alpha \rightarrow \beta$ in the initial basis.
 A primitive function is then declared by passing its name to prim.
 For example, the declaration declares string catenation.
 The argument and result types are explicitly stated so as to give the primitive the correct type scheme.
-The string "concatString" denotes a C function identifier.1 For the example declaration, the MLKit generates a call to the C function concatString with arguments s and s'.
-The C function must then of course be present at linktime; if not, the MLKit complains.2A convenient way to declare a C function
+The string "concatStringML" denotes a C function identifier.
+For the example declaration, the MLKit generates a call to the C function concatStringML with arguments s and s'.
+The C function must then of course be present at link-time; if not, the MLKit complains.A convenient way to declare a C function

 '''

 fun (s : string) ^ (s' : string) : string =

-prim ("concatString", (s, s'))
+prim ("concatStringML", (s, s'))

 '''

-1Some primitives (e.g., "=" and ":=") are recognised and implemented in assembler by the compiler.
+&lt;sup>1Some primitives (e.g., "=" and ":=") are recognised and implemented in assembler by the compiler.

-2When profiling is enabled, the MLKit automatically appends the extension Prof for those functions that take regions (and thus a program point) as argument; see Section 19.4.
+&lt;sup>2When profiling is enabled, the MLKit automatically appends the extension Prof for those functions that take regions (and thus a program point) as argument; see Section 19.4.